voodoo-ts/voodoo-ts/README.md

 As far as types are concerned vvalidator covers what I think are the main use-cases.

 Error formatting is still work in progress.
-It's better than the raw error structure coming from the "AST", but there will be probably some improvments.
+It's better than the raw error structure coming from the "AST", but there will be probably some improvements.

-Totally absent as of right now, are decorators to add constraints not defineable by the type system.
+Totally absent as of right now, are decorators to add constraints not definable by the type system.
 For example

 @Length(min, max)
 @IsEmail()